pangqiao/study/Linux/Process/系统学习/Linux进程管理与调度全教程/05-schedule/03-design/01-design/Linux进程调度器的设计--Linux进程的管理与调度(十七）.md

     /* 所属于的CPU rq */
     struct rq *rq;  /* cpu runqueue to which this cfs_rq is attached */

-    /*
-     * leaf cfs_rqs are those that hold tasks (lowest schedulable entity in
-     * a hierarchy).
-Non-leaf lrqs hold other higher schedulable entities
-     * (like users, containers etc.)
-     *
-     * leaf_cfs_rq_list ties together list of leaf cfs_rq's in a cpu.
-This
-     * list is used during load balance.
-     */
     int on_list;
     struct list_head leaf_cfs_rq_list;
     /* 拥有该CFS运行队列的进程组 */